๐Ÿ”ฆ Belize ATM Cave: My Honest Review & Tips

 Tipping is customary for tourists in Belize, so expect to add another $10 to $15 to the total.

-I booked my tour with a highly-rated MayaWalk, and paid $120 during the low season.
-Here are the prices of other well-rated tour companies (I last checked prices in May 2024):
+I booked my tour with a highly-rated MayaWalk and paid $120 during the low season.
+Prices of other well-rated tour companies (I last checked in December 2024):

 Only 125 people are allowed in the cave per day.
 During the high season (late November to mid-April), the cave is usually booked out one to two weeks in advance.